Table of Contents Show

 - Visualizing Relationships: By abstracting spaces into simple forms, bubble diagrams help designers visualize how different areas of a project relate to each other.
 This is crucial for ensuring functional and efficient layouts.

 - Facilitating Collaboration: These diagrams serve as a common visual ground for discussion among architects, interior designers, clients, and other stakeholders.
-They foster a collaborative environment by making complex spatial ideas accessible to non-designers.
+They make complex spatial ideas accessible to non-designers.

 - Informing Later Stages: Although not used as construction documents, the organization and connections established in bubble diagrams inform more detailed drawings and models in later design phases.
 They ensure that the initial design intent is maintained throughout the development process.